electricbolt/corekit/README.md

 ## CoreKit

 Models, UI and other neat stuff for Swift apps.
-Supports Swift 5, Xcode 10.2 and above.
+Supports Swift 5.10, Xcode 15.4, iOS 13.0 and above.

 ### Models